jonwhipple/opensansfpbc/documentation/design-notes.md

   - use hook of j for all bottoms

 Some questions to answer
   - Should bottom hooks go to full decender depth?
+YES match lc letters
   - Should top hooks go to ascender height?
+YES let's look consistent